 What Causes Orthodontic Relapse?

 An orthodontic relapse can be caused by a variety of factors.
 Dr. McElroy will examine your bite and perform a comprehensive exam of your teeth and jaw to determine the underlying cause of relapse.

 Teeth can shift as part of the aging process as the facial structure changes.
 Tooth loss can also cause teeth to become crooked causing tension and painful symptoms in the jaw.
 Another cause for orthodontic relapse may be that the initial orthodontic treatment was insufficient or did not address orthodontic misalignment.

 Treating Orthodontic Relapse

 Treatment for orthodontic relapse will depend on the severity of malocclusion, or tooth position, and the degree of tooth misalignment.
 Our team offers comprehensive solutions and in-depth oral exams to correct an orthodontic relapse.
 We may recommend one or more of the following solutions to treat orthodontic relapse:

 Visit Our San Ramon, CA Orthodontist Office

 It usually takes up to a year for the teeth to stabilize after treatment.
 While the teeth naturally want to shift into their original position, a retainer can help prevent shifting and allow the teeth to stay in their post-treatment condition.
-If you require further treatment following an orthodontic relapse, call us at (925) 386-2208.
-You may also schedule an orthodontic appointment online, and we will reach out to you as soon as possible.
+If you require further treatment following an orthodontic relapse, call us at (925) 242-0180.
+You may also schedule an appointment online.